-My first morning I went down for breakfast and to my surprise everyone looked up and said good morning… perfect.
-A really friendly hostel that happen to have a lot of solo travellers who wanted to make friends!
+My first morning I went down for breakfast and to my surprise, everyone looked up and said good morning… perfect.
+A really friendly hostel that happened to have a lot of solo travellers who wanted to make friends, exactly what I like.
+Buenos Aires has an absolute wealth of things to do, see and experience, you can completely immerse yourself in the culture.
 We were lucky to have been in Buenos Aires over a weekend, and I learnt that the best way to get a feel for Buenos Aires is to put one foot in front of the other.
 Our first two days were spent walking around the city and checking out markets on the warm summer afternoons.

 On the Sunday afternoon we sat on the roof top of the hostel with a bottle of wine, dangling our feet into the baby pool .
 We were joined by two guys, each at different times and each travelling solo.
 As the evening wore on and we were joined by more people it occurred to me something I love about travelling and had taken for granted.
 When you meet new people it’s entirely different from normal life.
 In normal everyday life you meet a new person and one of the first questions you ask is “What do you do”?
 How do you contribute to society?
 What is your worth?
 When you’re travelling it’s entirely different.
 The first 3 questions you ask everyone and get asked every time you meet someone new are: